Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/probes.md

 ### **conventionalRound** object

-The **conventionalRound** object describes a conventional single-element ultrasonic probe having a round shape.
+The **conventionalRound** object describes a conventional single-element ultrasonic probe that is round.

 | Property                        | Type   | Unit | Description                                                          |